ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

 published on Gradescope*.
 The same can be done for hidden test outputs using the ``show_hidden`` key.

-The `Grading on Gradescope <../executing_submissions/gradescope.md>`_ section details more about how output on Gradescope is formatted.
+The :ref:`Grading on Gradescope <workflow_executing_submissions_gradescope>` section details more about how output on Gradescope is formatted.
 Note that this behavior has no effect on any platform besides Gradescope.

 Plugins